hpca2021/Refraser-awareScheduling/README.md

    ,-10,-9,-8,-7,-6,-5,-4,-3,-2,-1,0,1,2,3,4,5,6,7,8,9,
    0,s,s,s,s,s,s,s,r,r,r,r,r,r,r,r,r,r,r,r,r,
   ```
-  * It means that the Deep Learning Application can work in the Safe zone with its process priorities are -10 and -9.
+  * It means that the Application can work in the Safe zone with its process priorities are -10 and -9.
 The priority from -8 to -4 is the trade-off zone.

 ## How to change the parameters